smart-on-fhir/smart-scheduling-links/README.md

 ## Roles and responsibilities

-This specification defines three functional roles:
+This specification defines four functional roles:

 * **Slot Discovery Client**: the booking tool of a patient's choice.
 This system discovers appointment slots on a patient's behalf, and helps the patient choose the best slots to book (e.g., by evaluating trade-offs of travel distance or wait time).

 * **Slot Publisher**: the API service offered by a healthcare provider, advertising available slots.
 Critically, advertising a slot should be low-risk, since the mere fact that a slot is advertised does *not* guarantee that any given patient will be allowed to book the slot; instead, sophisticated rules can be implemented by the...

 * **Provider Booking Portal**: the UI service offered by a healthcare provider, enabling a user to book a selected slot.
 This is the place where provider-specific rules can be implemented, e.g. to ensure that patients booking a specialty appointment are appropriate candidates for that specialist's care.
 (In many implementations, this UI will be housed within a general-purpose provider-hosted patient portal.)

+*  **Slot Aggregator**: an API service offered by public health authorities or other third parties, aggregating data from multiple _Slot Publishers_ or from other healthcare provider APIs. _Slot Aggregators_ otherwise act in a similar capacity to _Slot Publishers_.

 ## Is the UX good enough?